fjankowsk/meertrapdb/README.md

 # MeerTRAP Database Backend #

 This repository contains the database backend code for the [MeerTRAP project](https://www.meertrap.org/) at the MeerKAT telescope.
-The code is mainly developed for Python 3 (and in particular version 3.7), but Python 2 (e.g. version 2.7) should work fine.
+The code is mainly developed for Python 3, but Python 2 from version 2.7 onwards should work fine.

 ## Author ##